projectfluent/fluent.js/docs/syntax.rst

 The Guide To The FTL Syntax
 ===========================

-FTL is an open source, localization-specific scripting language used to process gender, plurals, conjugations, and most of the other quirky elements of natural language.
+FTL is a localization file format used for describing translation resources.

+Software refers to the messages in a given language through unique identifiers.

+FTL is designed to be simple to read, but at the same time allows to represent complex concepts from natural languages like gender, plurals, conjugations, and others.

 The following chapters will demonstrate how to use FTL to solve localization challenges.
 Each chapter contains a hands-on example of simple FTL concepts.